hydraulic-institute/edb/source/02_fluid-properties-II/02_other-fluids.md

 ![](CSG.png "")

 Where pumps are to be applied to mixtues which are both corrosive and abrasive, the predominant factor causing wear should be identified and the materials of construction selected accordingly.
 This often results in a compromise and in many cases can only be decided as a result of test or operational experience.
+<a href="https://estore.pumps.org/Standards/Rotodynamic/Slurry.aspx" target="_blank">ANSI/HI 12.1-12.6 – Rotodynamic Centrifugal Slurry Pumps</a> contains more information regarding the operation
+and applications of slurry pumps.

-For any slurry pump application a complete description of the mixture components is requi red in order to select the correct type of pump and materials of construction.
+For any slurry pump application a complete description of the mixture components is required in order to select the correct type of pump and materials of construction.

 =+=